ryancodes16/SalesTrackerScript/README.md

 Add in data from another source (I use Quickbooks) and then manipulate the financial data with the indiviudal part number spreadsheets.

+Automatically sorts sheets within file in ascending or descending order.

+Running total on sales for each individual part.

+Good for financial analysis on a company's sales for each part type.

 Features to come: -Automatically create graphs and charts
                   ✅-Add in financial data to analyze and manipulate